garden-io/garden/docs/k8s-plugins/advanced/in-cluster-building.md

 avoiding the need for local Kubernetes clusters.
 This guide covers the requirements for in-cluster building and how to set it up.

-This guide assumes you've already configured the [Remote Kubernetes plugin](../remote-k8s/README.md) guide.
+This guide assumes you've already configured the [Remote Kubernetes plugin](../remote-k8s/README.md).

 ## tl;dr